Kimi-Yaps/rental-map/ReadMe.md

 3.  **Set up environment variables:**

-    Create a `.env.development` file in the root of the project and add your Supabase project credentials and your Geoapify API key:
+    Create a `.env.local` & `.env.development` file in the root of the project and add your Supabase project credentials and your Geoapify API key:

     ```env
     # Your Supabase project URL